5/14/2024

 Acting CEO

-Yeah, I mean it's not quite at full production yet.
+Yeah, I mean, it's not quite at full production yet.
 It's still through pre-production.
-There's a talented lead designer for the project with significant experience on survival genre etc. We do have to ramp around the team but at the same time we're still at that stage of still planning around the overall concept and what we want to ultimately produce.
-So it's going to take a little more time but it's going to be a combination of daybreak staff with external help that we may be able to bring on.
+There's additional planning going on with the staff at Daybreak.
+We were able to bring on a talented lead designer for the project with significant experience on survival genre, et cetera.
+We do have to ramp around the team, but at the same time, we're still at that stage of still planning around the overall concept and what we want to ultimately produce.
+So it's going to take a little more time, But it's going to be a combination of daybreak staff with external help that we may be able to bring on.

 speaker